A Field Guide to the Real US–China Strategic Competition

 Taiwan functions as the operational proof case for democratic counter-governance.

 Taiwan demonstrates how open societies can structure resilience through institutional design rather than reactive escalation.
-Cognitive deterrence, civil resilience, narrative sovereignty, and transparency emerge as instruments of strategic positioning inside governance competition itself.
+Cognitive deterrence, civil resilience, narrative sovereignty, and transparency emerge as instruments of governance leverage — strategic positioning inside governance competition itself.

 Start here: